`redirects`

-Configure redirects to resources within your project.
-Redirects allow you to change which resource a URL points to, enabling you to maintain working links when you move, rename, or restructure content.
+Use redirects to change which resource a URL points to, maintaining working links when you move, rename, or restructure content.

 Redocly supports two ways of configuring redirects: